 Jemima was the first 'doll' our grand-daughter Cirena was given when she was a tiny baby herself, and Jemima is a teenager now.
 (I don't actually know how dolly years compare to Ted years, or to doggy or even human years.
 Do you?)

 Just like Ted, she contains many tears and secret 'little' women's business.
 Jemima has come to visit almost every time our grand-daughter has stayed here - which has been often (how we have LOVED that!).

 And who's the silvery fellow in the front?
-Well, that is Billow - and he is a plush Seal from the Seaworld theme park in Queensland.
+Well, that is Billow, and he is a plush Seal from the Seaworld theme park in Queensland.
 He was a present to Cirena from her Mummy and Daddy when she used to live up there - and he is the cuddliest, snuggliest 'child' to go to bed with, Cirena says.
 But she finds it extremely hard to decide when Jemima is one of the choices.
-Sometimes she just has to take two to bed with her.
+Sometimes she just has to take them both to bed with her.

 We Really Can't Bear to Say Goodbye - but We Must

 Ted has asked me to share his most favourite deeply meaningful quotation before I close:-

 A BEAR TEACHES US THAT IF THE HEART IS TRUE